 The Master of Public Health (MPH) provides a balance of academic theory and real world experience, ensuring students are well prepared for a career in public health or to pursue further education.
-The Social and Behavioral Sciences (SBS) concentration is a great choice for those who are want to have an impact on population health.
-Students learn the individual, cultural, and societal determinants of health, as well as social and behavioral theories, and you will have opportunities to use what you learn in applied experiences.
-Graduates develop, implement and evaluate health promotion interventions.
+The Social and Behavioral Sciences (SBS) concentration is a great choice for those who want to have an impact on population health.
+Students learn the individual, cultural, and societal determinants of health, as well as social and behavioral theories.
+With opportunities to use what they learn in applied experiences, students will develop, implement and evaluate health promotion interventions.

 I have been introduced to colleagues across the country through the work I do.
 The opportunities have been endless.Keith Lozefski, MPH Class of '17